sudoerena/my-dotfiles/README.md

-# vim-dotfiles
+# my-dotfiles

-Here are my dotfiles for easy vim customization.
+Here are my dotfiles for easy customization.